GeomScale/dingo/README.md

 ```bash
 python --version
 ```
-If you have a different version of Python installed, you'll need to install it or update alternatives [start here](https://www.youtube.com/watch?v=w7v4CZt1po8).
+If you have a different version of Python installed, you'll need to install it or update-alternatives [start here](https://www.youtube.com/watch?v=w7v4CZt1po8).

 **Note:** If you are using `GitHub Codespaces`.
-Start [here](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/setting-up-your-python-project-for-codespaces) to set python version.
-Once your python version is `3.8.x` you are good to go.
+Start [here](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/setting-up-your-python-project-for-codespaces) to set the python version.
+Once your Python version is `3.8.x` you can start following the below instructions.

 Clone dino repository
 ```bash